 There are many ways to enjoy a family day in Honesdale.
 Spend some time in the great outdoors, or visit a museum in town.
 Honesdale hosts a variety of family-friendly events each year, including music festivals, seasonal celebrations, fairs and train excursions.
 Speaking of the train, The Stourbridge Line has trips year-round, and highlights holiday and seasonal festivities for everyone to enjoy.

 Honesdale is filled with lovely local shops offering items from antiques to sporting goods.
 Shop at Maude Alley, and discover different shops, eateries, and an inviting garden and patio.
-The town is also home to many museums, including the Dorflinger Glass Museum and the Wayne County Historical Society, and markets like The Cooperage Project and business spaces like The Stourbridge Project.
+The town is also home to many museums, including the Dorflinger Glass Museum and the Wayne County Historical Society, markets like The Cooperage Project and business spaces like The Stourbridge Project.

 Honesdale truly is a Winter Wonderland.
 In fact, the town’s snowy scenery was the inspiration for the popular holiday tune of the same name writen by Honesdale native Dick Smith.
 When the weather turns cold, snowsports like sledding, cross-country skiing and snowshoeing are popular pastimes.
 The Lackawaxen River is a top destination for eagle-watching, which peaks in January and February.